-The Scheme Boards shall ensure that Operators implement adequate resilience into their infrastructure and operations to limit the potential for disruptions (operational failures) resulting from single points of failure.
-In addition, operators shall ensure that critical data including customer information are encrypted to the standard specified in the current CBN guidelines.
+The Scheme Boards should ensure that Operators build and implement adequate resilience into their infrastructure and operations to limit the potential for disruptions (operational failures) resulting from single points of failure.
+In addition, Operators shall ensure that critical data including customer information are encrypted to the standard specified in the extant CBN guidelines.

 Furthermore, Operators shall implement appropriate back-up and disaster recovery programs to limit the impact of prolonged disruption including denial of service attacks.
-Such a program must include daily comprehensive data back-up; fully resourced alternate site(s) for IT and other operational activities as well detailed procedure for responding to material disruptions.
-To ensure the completeness and continued effectiveness of the disaster recovery program, the program should be tested at least once year.
+Such a program shall include daily comprehensive data back-up; adequately resourced alternate site(s) for IT and other operational activities as well as detailed procedures for responding to material disruptions.
+The disaster recovery programme shall be tested at least once a year to ensure its continued effectiveness and completeness.